pgrange/cloudMe/README.rst

 Once the machine created, it will start and you will have to make your template corresponding to the following standards :

 - VM must be accessible through ssh
-- .ssh_key.pub (created by vmCreate) must be added to root's .authorized_keys
 - python must be installed
 - network is using dhcp

 You can create as much templates as you want.

-Note that vmCreate can also be used to adjust VM configuration (using -a switch).
+Note that vmcreate can also be used to adjust VM configuration (using -a switch).
 VM must be powered off first.

 Clone generation
 ================